How to Make Winning Decisions

 different next time.

-I can offer anyone options such as considering the needs of others
+Offering others options such as considering the needs of others

-the most is myself.
+most is myself.
 I have a few guidelines that I adjust for each

 situation.